 Chicken salad is such a great, easy way to use up leftover chicken.
 It’s hearty enough to pack for lunch or a picnic and still taste awesome when you eat it.
 It can be made a day ahead of time and refrigerated, which makes it great for parties, company, or meal planning.

 Tahini is a paste made from sesame seeds, lemon juice, salt, and sometimes garlic.
 It is easy to make on your own and the ingredients don’t need refrigeration, so it will last a while once you make it.
 But, if you don’t want to make it yourself, Tahini can be found in the international aisle of the grocery store or an international market.
 Check your ingredients for artificial fillers, but most tahini that you buy at the store is made with good, clean eating ingredients.

 To make the whole meal gluten free, make sure to eat this on lettuce cups, on its own with a fork, or alongside gluten-free crackers or bread.
 Most chicken salad is made with mayonnaise, spices, and mix-ins like vegetables and fruit.
 As long as the mayonnaise is gluten-free, the whole recipe will likely be too!
 But of course, it’s easiest to know for sure if you make it yourself.
 This is the perfect recipe for that!

 The Mediterranean Diet allows moderate amounts of dairy, especially diary with other health benefits like yogurt and kefir.
 However, some people avoid dairy because of personal preference or for health reasons like lactose intolerance.
 Some chicken salad recipes do contain dairy.
 If the dressing is made with yogurt or cream or the mix-ins include any kind of cheese like feta, the overall recipe will have dairy in it.

-Since Tahini is a great source of protein, this chicken salad could be an even better option for non-meat-eaters than a mayonnaise based alternative.
+Since Tahini is a great source of protein, this chicken salad could be an even better option for non-meat-eaters than a mayonnaise-based alternative.
 Once you remove the chicken, the dressing to salad ratio will be off.
-Either cut the dressing in half or bulk up the salad, either with extra celery or apples or with new mix-ins like halved grapes, chopped carrots, or chopped yellow bellow peppers.
+Either cut the dressing in half or bulk up the salad.
+You can make the salad bigger with extra celery or apples or with new mix-ins like halved grapes, chopped carrots, or chopped yellow bellow peppers.

 If you want to freeze it, you could do so by mixing together the chicken and mix-ins WITHOUT any dressing.
 You would freeze just the salad part and then whip up the dressing when you were ready to eat.
 While technically this would maintain food safety standards, celery and apples that have been in the freezer can become mushy when thawed.
 We think that the crispness of the veggies is an important part of chicken salad.

-We often pair chicken salad in lettuce cups with vegetables for dinner (in the picture, we are showing sauteed zucchini), but you could put it with any kind of raw vegetables like celery or carrots or with crackers.
+We often pair chicken salad in lettuce cups with vegetables for dinner (in the picture, we are showing sautéed zucchini), but you could put it with any kind of raw vegetables like celery or carrots or with crackers.
 As the chicken salad itself is squishy, we prefer something with a little crunch.
 As mentioned in the recipe, this chicken salad is great on its own, served in crispy lettuce cups, alongside chips or crackers (for scooping up), or in a sandwich.

 Hi, I’m Ashley!
-I’m a Mom of 3 little people.
+I’m a Mediterranean Diet expert, a family health champion, and a Mom of 3 little people.
 Any day of the week, you will find me in the kitchen cooking up festive new recipes using Mediterranean Diet principles.
 I love breakfast for dinner, long days at the beach, the perfect glass of wine, and spontaneous adventures.
 Originally from Atlanta, I now fondly call Virginia my home.